No, really. Why are there no fountains in Dublin city?

 The very few I know of are trapped on inaccessible traffic islands, locked away in parks after dark or enclosed behind security fences in exclusive developments.

 Is Dublin unique among cities in that is not suited to fountains?
 I doubt it.

-Rather, I think it is just an example of our city's paucity of vision (& perhaps paucity of means) - a paucity that is reflected not just in our 'fountain-deficit' but in a generally dull and uninspired urban experience.
+Rather, I think it is just an example of our city's paucity of vision - a paucity that is reflected not just in our 'fountain-deficit' but in a generally dull and uninspired urban experience.

 Maybe these signs were cheap.
 But, it was a poor choice with a predictable outcome and ultimately a false economy.

-And it is not only bizarrely mixed designs for street furniture & signage that reveals our fragmented vision, but also Dublin’s lack of ‘discoverability’.
+And it is not only bizarrely mixed designs for street furniture and signage that reveals our fragmented vision, but also Dublin's lack of 'discoverability'.

 Nothing left to explore